wp-plugins/threewp-broadcast/readme.txt

 * <strong>Local Links</strong> automatically updates links to local posts on each child blog.
 * <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.
 * <strong>Permalinks</strong> enables more precise permalink control.
+* <strong>Protect Child Content</strong> prevents overwriting of child post content.
 * <strong>Purge Children</strong> removes children and their attached files from child blogs.
+* <strong>Redirect All Children</strong> redirects single post views from visitors of child posts to the parent post.
 * <strong>Queue</strong> adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
 * <strong>Send To Many</strong> broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
 Sync Taxonomies
 * <strong>Sync Taxomnomies</strong> synchronize the taxonomies of target blogs with those from a source blog.
-* <strong>User & Blog Settings</strong> can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
+* <strong>User & Blog Settings</strong> (UBS) can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
+* <strong>User & Blog Settings Post</strong> uses the modifications from the UBS plugin to broadcast posts with one click.
 * <strong>Views</strong> adds support for WP Types and Views content templates.
 * <strong>WooCommerce</strong> allows product variations to be broadcasted.